Jessicavazm/t1w8-Saturday/README.md

 # t1w8-Saturday

-# T1W8-Saturday
 # Virtual Environments
-- They help create isolated environemnts for your projects, ensuring each project has its own dependencies.
+- They help create isolated environments for your projects, ensuring each project has its own dependencies.

 # Testing
 - Allows us to confirm whether the application works as intended or not.